ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/snakemake/snakemake_intro.md

     override that you can specify it following the `-s`
         - `snakemake -s snakefile.py`
  - envs = directory for storing the conda environments that the workflow will use.
- - scrips = directory for storing python scripts called by the snakemake formula.
+ - scripts = directory for storing python scripts called by the snakemake formula.
- - config.json =
+ - config.json = json format file with extra parameters for our snakemake file to use.
+ - cluster.json = json format file with specification for running on the HPC
+ - samples.txt = file we will use later relating to the config.json file.

 Let's look at the contents of the `Snakefile` and talk a bit about what it is doing.